plotly/plotly.py/doc/python/px-arguments.md

 > To use Polars, PyArrow, or Modin with Plotly Express, you'll need to have NumPy installed.
 You can install it with: `pip install numpy`.
 To use [trendlines](/python/linear-fits/), you'll also need to have pandas installed.

-`px` uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support these DataFrames.
-Other types of DataFrames that are currently supported by Narwhals may also work with `px`, for example cuDF.
+`px` uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support these dataframes.
+Other types of dataframes that are currently supported by Narwhals may also work with `px`, for example cuDF.

-You can also pass DataFrames that are not natively supported, but support the dataframe interchange protocol, or have a `to_pandas()` method.
+You can also pass dataframes that are not natively supported, but support the [dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/), or have a `to_pandas()` method.

 ### Example: Using a Pandas DataFrame with `px.bar`

-Here, we create a pandas DataFrame, pass it to `px.bar` as its first argument, and then use the `"sepal_length"` column for the x-axis and the `"sepal_width"` for the y-axis.
+Here, we create a pandas `DataFrame`, pass it to `px.bar` as its first argument, and then use the `"sepal_length"` column for the x-axis and the `"sepal_width"` for the y-axis.

 ```python
 import plotly.express as px